istio/istio.io/content/en/docs/examples/virtual-machines/autoregistration/index.md

     EOF
     {{< /text >}}

-1. The proxy must provide enough the name and namespace to find the `WorkloadGroup`on connection.
+1. The proxy must be provided with the name and namespace to find the `WorkloadGroup`on connection.

     While logged on to the Virtual Machine: